ben-laufer/DMRichR/README.md

 ## Input

-Before running the executable, ensure you have the following project directory tree structure:
+Before running the executable, ensure you have the following project directory tree structure for the [Bismark cytosine reports](https://github.com/ben-laufer/CpG_Me) and design matrix:

 ```
 ├── Project